 It is interesting that as I wrote the book, I found even the publishers had a preconceived idea that Midwestern gardening was prairie based.
 Midwestern gardening is about success by acknowledging Midwest conditions, not necessarily gardening indigenously.
 Design is an important consideration for gardeners and transcends regionality.
 We will discuss design elements that guide the aesthetic and talk about other considerations of how to use garden accessories and augment your style.
 This is one topic where regionality should not limit you, design guidelines are applicable regardless of where you live.

-CREATING a WILD FRIENDLY GARDEN WITHOUT the WILD
+CHAPTER 5: CREATING A WILD FRIENDLY GARDEN WITHOUT THE WILD

 There is strong interest in creating ecologically friendly gardens that might attract anything from beneficial insects and butterflies to birds, bats, snakes and toads.
 Many sources indicate it is as easy as planting native plants but the results can often be wild, weedy spaces that you can’t manage and the neighbors want to mow over.
 It is a challenge to balance “wild and natural” with easy-to-manage and visually pleasing.
 This class is more than a list of plants that attract wildlife; it addresses potential challenges and pitfalls and advice on how to properly plan for success.